-As at December 31, 2020, aside from the valuation of its post-employment benefit obligations, the Corporation was exposed to interest rate risk predominately from short-term borrowings under its Commercial Paper Program and customer deposits, while most of its remaining obligations were either non-interest bearing or bear fixed interest rates, and its financial assets were predominately short-term in nature and mostly non-interest bearing.
-The Corporation estimates that a 25 basis point increase (decrease) in short-term interest rates, with all other variables held constant, would result in an increase (decrease) of approximately \$0.6 million to annual finance costs.
+As at December 31, 2021, aside from the valuation of its post-employment benefit obligations, most of the Corporation's remaining obligations were either non-interest bearing or bear fixed interest rates, and its financial assets were predominately short-term in nature and mostly non-interest bearing.
+The Corporation estimates that a 25-basis point increase [decrease] in short-term interest rates, with all other variables held constant, would result in an increase [decrease] of approximately \$0.9 million to annual finance costs.